cphdat2sem2017-A/Database/README.md

 ###Readings/Tutorials:
 https://dev.mysql.com/doc/workbench/en/wb-data-modeling.html

+###Homework:
+Create a Library database by forward engineering a MYSQL Workbench EER diagram (see Library-System.pdf for spec).

 ##Day 2 (Tuesday): SQL Queries
 We will recap the SQL select statement to query a database.
 We will focus on multi-table queries (joins) and SQL aggregate functions (especially grouping of results)